Store Certificates in AWS

 Log in to AWS Console and select the relevant Region.

-Navigate to the AWS Certificate Manager (ACM) and create or import a PEM-encoded certificate and private key.
+Navigate to the AWS Certificate Manager (ACM) and import a PEM-encoded certificate and private key.

 Encode your private key into base64 using this command (Linux or Mac):